 Newtown is a tiny town located in the state of Missouri.
 With a population of 110 people and just one neighborhood, Newtown is the 541st largest community in Missouri.
-Much of the housing stock in Newtown was built prior to World War II, making it one of the older and more historic towns in the country.
+Newtown has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Newtown, you'll notice that it is more blue-collar than most other communities in America.
-67.39% of Newtown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Newtown is a blue-collar town, with 67.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Newtown is a town of farmers, fishers, or foresters, professionals, and construction workers and builders.
 There are especially a lot of people living in Newtown who work in farm management occupations (30.43%), healthcare (10.87%), and teaching (10.87%).

 You will also find that a lot of people in Newtown work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.